openproblems-bio/task_template/README.md

 # Task Template

 This repo is a template to create a new task for the OpenProblems v2.
 This repo contains several example files and components that can be used when updated with the task info.

-Check out the [instructions](INSTRUCTIONS.md) for more information on how to update the example files and components.
-These instructions also contain information on how to build out the task and basic commands.
-For more information on the OpenProblems v2, check out the [OpenProblems.bio](openproblems.bio) website.

 **Warning:** This README will be overwritten when performing the `create_task_readme` script.